-In this step you'll package the app so you can distribute it on the AppExchange.
+In this step you'll package the app so you can distribute it on AppExchange.
 A package is simply a container for components.
 In this case it's your app, tab, and page.

-- 1. From Setup, enter Packages in the Quick Find box, select Packages, and then click New. - 2.
-In the Package Name field enter Hello World and then click Save. - 3.
-On the Package Detail page click Add Components. - 4.
+- 1. From Setup, enter Package in the Quick Find box, select Package Manager. - 2.
+In the Package section, click New. - 3.
+In the Package Name field enter Hello World and then click Save. - 4.
+In the Components section on the Package Detail page, click Add. - 5.
 Select your Hello World app and then click Add to Package.